-A total lunar eclipse, during which the Moon will take on a dull-red hue, will be visible from Hong Kong on the night of 7 September 2025, lasting until early morning on 8 September 2025.
+A total lunar eclipse, during which the Moon will take on a dull-red hue, will be visible in Hong Kong on the evening of 3 March 2026.

-The Moon rises at 6:21 pm on 7 September 2025.
-The total phase of the lunar eclipse begins at 1:30 am on 8 September 2025, when the Moon enters Earth's umbra completely, and will last approximately 1 hour and 23 minutes.
-The subsequent partial phase will end at 3:57 am.
-The next total lunar eclipse visible from Hong Kong will occur on 3 March 2026.
+The Moon rises at 6:22 pm on 3 March 2026, when part of the Moon has already entered the Earth’s umbra.
+The total phase of the lunar eclipse begins at 7:04 pm, when the Moon enters Earth's umbra completely, and will last approximately 59 minutes.
+The subsequent partial phase of the lunar eclipse will end at 9:18 pm.
+The next total lunar eclipse with total phase of the lunar eclipse visible from Hong Kong will occur on 1 January 2029.

 Hong Kong Date and Time |